-- Though more than 4000 islands present in Indian territory Andaman and Nicobar and Lakshadweep are the two major island groups.
+- Though more than 4000 islands are present in Indian territory Andaman and Nicobar and Lakshadweep are the two major island groups.

 ANDAMAN & NICOBAR ISLANDS

-- The Andaman and Nicobar Islands are the chain of islands in north-south extent located in the Bay of Bengal.
+- The Andaman and Nicobar Islands are the chain of islands in the north-south extent located in the Bay of Bengal.